astrocatalogs/astroschema/README.md

 ### Current

 - `pyastroschema`
+    - `tests/`
+        - `test_photometry.py` [NEW-FILE]
+            - Unittests for the 'photometry' schema and class.
+            - Include tests for some of the complex 'dependencies' and requirements in the schema.

     - `__init__.py`
         - `PATHS`
             - `test_dir()` [NEW-METHOD]
                 - Return the directory of test json files for specific schema.

+- `schema/`
+    - `photometry.json`
+        - Added dependencies which were coded manually into `astrocats` `Photometry` class, for example requiring frequency, band or energy when flux is included.

 ### v0.3.0 - 2018-07-28